Relaunching Commonhold: What's the latest and what's next?

-The Government has said that it intends to mandate that, by the end of this Parliament, all newbuild flats will be commonhold instead of leasehold.
+The Government intends to mandate that, by the end of this Parliament, all newbuild flats will be commonhold instead of leasehold.

 Overview